KevinCF5/KevinCF5/README.md

 * 🛫 I am an Aeronautical Engineer graduate

-* 👨‍💻 I am a Junior Full stack developer
+* 👨‍💻 I am a Full stack developer

 * 👯 I’m looking to collaborate on new challenging projects